myo-papa-kyaw/Group1DevOpsCoursework/reports/WorldReports.md

-# World Popullation Reports
+# World Population Reports

 ### Group 1 — DevOps Coursework Team Project

-This report was collaboratively created by **Group 1** as part of our DevOps coursework.
-## 1. All Countries in the World
+This report was collaboratively created by **Group 1** as part of our DevOps coursework.## 1.
+All Countries in the World

 | Code | Name | Continent | Region | Population | Capital |
 | --- | --- | --- | --- | --- | --- |